digital-fabric/polyphony/docs/api-reference/thread.md

 scheduling fibers, and reimplements some of its APIs such as `Thread#raise` using fibers which, incidentally, make it safe.

-Each thread has its own run queue and its own event selector.
+Each thread has its own run queue and its own system agent.
 While running multiple threads does not result in true parallelism in MRI Ruby, sometimes multithreading is inevitable, for instance when using third-party gems that spawn threads, or when calling blocking APIs that are not fiber-aware.